StAResComp/2018-03-29-standrews/lessons/python/tutor_notes.md

   - Values separated by commas
 - **State that we'll use the `numpy` library** to work with this in Python

+- **WE WANT TO FIND SUMMARY INFORMATION ABOUT INFLAMMATION BY PATIENT AND BY DAY**

 ----

 **SLIDE** `Python` libraries